peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 * **PASS**

 ### Test-014: Edit Coin in Database
-Test to confirm that an existing coin in the database can be editted.
+Test to confirm that an existing coin in the database can be edited.

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
 2. Login to the website using an administrator account.
 3. Navigate to the Coin List page using the link in the nav bar.
 4. Click the Edit button for a coin and confirm the correct details are loaded into the edit coin form.
 5. Edit the details for the coin and click upload when complete.
-Confirm that the flash messge "Coin Successfully Updated" is displayed at the top of the screen.
+Confirm that the flash message "Coin Successfully Updated" is displayed at the top of the screen.
 6. Return to the Coin List page and confirm that the details for the coin have been changed.

 #### Test Notes